tristanls/telemetry-events/README.md

   * `event`: _Object_ Event to be emitted.
   * Return: _Object_ The event.

-Adds or extends 'event.provenance'.
-Adds 'event.timestamp' if not present.
+Adds or extends `event.provenance`.
+Adds `event.timestamp` if not present.

 If `emitter` is not defined, this method does not emit the event.
 When `emitter` is defined, calling this method will emit the `event` using `eventName`, if provided, or "telemetry" (by default).